 The Bombay District Municipal Act 1837 was extended to Sindh in 1878 and the urban area of Karachi was included in the city.
-The Municipality started to collect House Tax on Property owners, being first municipality to collect the tax in the sub-continent.
-By the end of 19th century, the city was home to around 105,000 people and it was a cosmopolitan city of Hindus and Muslims communities as well as Jews, Parsis, Iranians, Lebanese and Goan merchants.
+The Municipality started to collect House Tax on Property owners, being the first municipality to collect the tax in the sub-continent.
+By the end of the 19th century, the city was home to around 105,000 people and it was a cosmopolitan city of Hindus and Muslim communities as well as Jews, Parsis, Iranians, Lebanese and Goan merchants.
 In 1900, due to the street congestion, India’s first tramway system was constructed in this bustling city.
-That time Karachi was famous for its railway-tram network, churches, mosques, court-houses, markets, paved streets and a magnificent harbour.
+At that time Karachi was famous for its railway-tram network, churches, mosques, court-houses, markets, paved streets and a magnificent harbour.

 Karachi City Municipal Act was propagated in 1933 and the Municipality of Karachi was given the status of Municipal Corporation.
-At the same time, the status of President and Vice President were replaced by Mayor and Dy.
+At the same time, the status of President and Vice President was replaced by Mayor and Dy.
 Mayor respectively.
-It consisted by 57 Councilors residing in Karachi, and who were from different communities of Muslims, Hindus and Parsis.
-In 1933, Mr. Jamshed Naserwanji was elected as the first Mayor of the city who had earlier served as elected President for about 20 years.
+It consisted of 57 Councilors residing in Karachi, and who were from different communities of Muslims, Hindus and Parsis.
+In 1933, Mr Jamshed Naserwanji was elected as the first Mayor of the city who had earlier served as elected President for about 20 years.
 The city was declared as the capital of the newly formed Sindh province in 1936.

 Still, Karachi is the role model city for Pakistan and it continues to grow with the current economic boom.